JustAppSec

 What to do now

-• If you cannot immediately upgrade, the CVE record recommends enabling user account-based two-factor authentication (2FA) as a workaround/mitigation.
+• If you cannot immediately upgrade, enable user account-based two-factor authentication (2FA) as a mitigation.